DalgoT4D/dalgo_docs/docs/intro.md

 **User management enables you to collaborate with relevant team members while using Dalgo**

 1. Click on User Management in the left menu pane.
 2. In the ‘Users’ tab you will be able to see all your current users of Dalgo and their roles.
-Dalgo currently has two roles; Account manager and pipeline manager.
+Dalgo currently has two roles; Account Manager and Pipeline Manager.
-- An account manager is likely to be the person who has setup your account.
-They can invite or delete any user and have the power to transfer their role to a pipeline manager.
+- An Account Manager is likely to be the person who has setup your account.
+They can invite or delete any user and have the power to transfer their role to a Pipeline Manager.
-- Pipeline managers are the team members who monitor the health of the pipeline and manage changes to it.
+- Pipeline Managers are the team members who monitor the health of the pipelines and manage changes to them.
 They can also invite and delete users of the same role.

 <img width="1470" alt="N8) user management" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/f4be1e48-1763-4947-8bdf-9b14d7d8138b">